sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 To make a donation, go [[https://www.washington.edu/giving/make-a-gift/?page=make&Code=MATSAG|here]] (thank you!).
 This is a nice way to express your appreciation of the work done by the !SageMath developer community.

-The SageMath foundation is for the moment just a donation account hosted by the University of Washington.
-Collected funds are fully available for sustaining SageMath, and no percentage go to anything else.
+The !SageMath foundation is for the moment just a donation account hosted by the University of Washington.
+Collected funds are fully available for sustaining !SageMath, and no percentage go to anything else.

 ||<#CCFF99> Who is in charge?||